Top 5 Exa Alternatives for AI Web Search and Data Extraction in 2026

 What's the main difference between Exa and its alternatives?

 Exa focuses on semantic search with embeddings-based discovery.
-Alternatives specialize in different areas: Firecrawl for deep extraction, Tavily for transparent RAG pricing, Perplexity for cited answers, Linkup for trusted sources, and Brave for independent indexing with privacy guarantees.
+Alternatives specialize in different areas: Firecrawl for curated search and deep extraction, Tavily for transparent RAG pricing, Perplexity for cited answers, Linkup for trusted sources, and Brave for independent indexing with privacy guarantees.

 Why explore Exa alternatives?